 Forwarding has a dedicated group of settings in the properties of a repository.
-Use the Enable forwarding option to turn it on and off for the repository you are working with.
+Use the Enable forwarding option to turn it on and off for the repository you are working with, and click Apply to confirm your changes.
 From the moment you turn forwarding on, events that arrive in the repository during real-time collection will be forwarded.
 Events that were already in the repository will be ignored.

-NOTE: Forwarding does not work for events that are gathered to repositories by InTrust gathering jobs as part of the workflow described in the Auditing Guide.
+A status line in the forwarding properties shows you statistical information about the forwarding activities for the repository (see also How Event Forwarding Statistics Can Help You).

+NOTES:

+- Forwarding does not work for events that are gathered to repositories by InTrust gathering jobs as part of the workflow described in the Auditing Guide. - When you turn forwarding off, the effect is immediate.
+If the forwarding queue is not empty at the time this happens, it will remain like that while forwarding stays disabled.
+When the events in the queue become older than the retention period, they will be cleared. - When you turn forwarding back on, any existing events in the forwarding queue are sent first; this mean your forwarding may begin with old events. - In forwarded events, the When field contains GMT timestamps.
+Therefore, when you view the forwarded events on the receiving end (for example, in Splunk), the timestamps will be different from the results in Repository Viewer (which converts the value of When to local time automatically).